H4ppyCode/IA-AskTrainTravel/Readme.md

 2. Json for railway tracks path (display only)

 Download the [railway tracks speed (json)](https://data.sncf.com/explore/dataset/vitesse-maximale-nominale-sur-ligne/export/) and the [list of stations (geojson)](https://transport.data.gouv.fr/datasets/liste-des-gares) and save them in the same directory as the GTFS data.
+The expected directory is data/pathfinding.

+3. Use our dataset

+You can unzip our dataset (a merge from ter and tgv datasets) in data/pathfinding/data.zip.

 ### Generate dataset for nlp
-For nlp_dataset_generator.py, you need SNCF Datasets to generate the dataset for the NLP model.
+For nlp_dataset_generator.py, you also need SNCF Datasets to generate the dataset for the NLP model.

 `python nlp_dataset_generator.py`